-The BA is similar to most of UConn's liberal arts degrees in that students take approximately 40% of their college credits within their major field.
-The remaining 60% of the BA curriculum consists of liberal arts courses, including the University's broad-ranging General Education Requirements.
-Students may also take additional electives within the major.
+The BA is similar to most of UConn's liberal arts degrees in that students take 40%-60% of their college credits within the major.
+The remaining curriculum consists of liberal arts courses, including the University's General Education Requirements.

 Offering a combination of strong academics and production experience, the BA in Theatre Studies provides an excellent foundation for graduate work in theatre or other academic fields, as well as a foundation for professional careers in directing, playwriting, dramatic criticism, stage management, theatre management, and a host of other related fields.

-The following is a list of the dramatic arts courses you will take in order to complete your BA in Theatre Studies.
+The following is a list of the courses you will take to complete your BA in Theatre Studies.
 “Related” courses are non-Dramatic Arts courses.

 ALL of the courses from the following list: